-Peter Hendy has assured the London Assembly that increasing numbers of businesses, from event venues to small businesses, are now embracing the tools made available to them by Transport for London (TfL) to ensure they remain profitable during the games.
+Peter Hendy has assured the London Assembly that increasing numbers of businesses, from large event venues to small businesses, are now embracing the tools made available to them by Transport for London (TfL) to ensure they remain profitable during the games.

 The commissioner said that a total of 384 businesses employing just over 500,000 staff have already signed up for bespoke 2012 Games travel advice, with many more signing up for “games transport workshops” ahead of the big occasion.

 Without these crucial training sessions, London could come to a standstill, he warned.

 “No two days will be the same during the London 2012 Games and we need London’s borough councils to work together – and with us – to ensure we host a great Games and keep our city moving next summer,” Hendy told the assembly, reports InsideTheGames.biz.

 “We’re listening to and working with London’s boroughs and the business community and we’re responding to their concerns,” he promised.